Thomas Humphrey Metcalfe: Release and Olowalu Massacre in Hawaii

 The Metcalfes had planned to spend the winter in the Hawaiian Islands, which were independent and only just beginning to be visited by outsiders.
 After Simon Metcalfe evaded capture at Nootka Sound he traded for sea otter furs in Haida Gwaii before making for Hawaii.
 After being released from San Blas, Thomas Metcalfe sailed the Fair American to Hawaii, hoping to join his father.

 The Eleanora under Simon Metcalfe arrived in the islands first, in the winter of 1789–90.
 In Kohala on the island of Hawaiʻi, Simon Metcalfe was greeted by local chief Kameʻeiamoku and trading ensued.
-Simon had the chief flogged for some infraction.
+There was some altercation between Simon and Kameʻeiamoku.
+The details are lost except that Simon had the chief flogged.
 He then sailed to the neighboring island of Maui to trade along the coast.
-Kameʻeiamoku vowed revenge on whatever ship next came his way.
+Due to Simon's treatment of him, Kameʻeiamoku vowed revenge on whatever ship next came his way.

 On the coast of Maui a boat and sailor from the Eleanora went missing.
 It was discovered that the boat had been stolen.
 Simon Metcalfe's reaction became known as the Olowalu Massacre.
 He sailed to the village of the suspected thieves, Olowalu.
 Feigning peaceful intent, he invited the villagers to the Eleanora for trade while he had his cannon loaded with ball and shot.
 When many canoes had gathered at the ship Simon ordered a broadside fired at point-blank range, which blasted the canoes to pieces.
 About 100 Native Hawaiian men, women, and children were killed and a great many more wounded.